-U.S., Canadian and Australian Citizens traveling to Argentina are now required to pay a $140 reciprocity fee BEFORE entry.
+Canadian and Australian Citizens traveling to Argentina are now required to pay a $140 reciprocity fee BEFORE entry (US citizens are now EXEMPT).
 The fee is payable ONLINE BEFORE DEPARTURE ONLY HERE: reciprocidad.provincianet.com.ar/Registro.aspx and is valid for ten years.
 Staple to receipt into your passport.
 The Immigration desk will provide you with an entrance permit adequate for your stay.
 Please check the date to ensure it covers your complete stay in Argentina.

 Check cdc.gov for current information.
 Currently recommendations include routine vaccines such as MMR, diptheria-tetanus-pertussis, varicella (chicken pox), polio, and a yearly flu shot.
 They also recommend most travelers have a Hepatitis A vaccination as well as Typhoid.

 It takes as long as three months to make your travel plans and to obtain the necessary passport for your trip.
 We strongly recommend that you begin this process as soon as possible.
 We suggest that you obtain an evening flight to Buenos Aires Argentina , which arrives early in the morning and in time for a connecting flight to Bariloche Argentina later that day.